 IIHS Safety Ratings

 The IIHS tests safety features, like headlight effectiveness and front crash prevention.
 It also tests specific crash scenarios, including small front overlap collisions.
-Its system uses a ranking system for each feature and test that begins with the best rating of good to the worst rating of poor.
+Its system uses a ranking system for each feature and test that begins with the best rating of good to the worst possible rating of poor.
+Driver death rates are also analyzed as part of their comprehensive safety evaluation.
+Substandard headlights can lead a vehicle, such as the Tesla Cybertruck, to receive a “Poor” rating from the IIHS due to glare and inadequate light intensity.
+The Kia K5 also received a “Poor” rating in the moderate overlap front crash test, further emphasizing the importance of robust safety standards.

 Other Vehicle Safety Features